- Hyuga -

 concrete sealer in the bulges, in my opinion it is also too heavy but also too

 far towards the middle of the ship.
-Generally speaking I like to be in more
+Generally speaking, I like to be in more

 control of ballast weight.
 I’d rather put lead along the outsides of the ship

 and screw it down so the ship is more adaptable to future modifications.
-And another
+And

-For these reasons I like to keep water channeling material light.
-Another important
+functional rather than dead weight.
+For these reasons I like to keep water

-principle is ship stability.
-Ships preform better if the weight is as wide as
+perform better if the weight is as wide as possible along the bulges for the

-possible along the bulges for the width dimension, and as close to center as possible
+width dimension, and as close to center as possible for the length dimension.

-for the length dimension.
-For these reasons fixed ballast in the form of water channeling
+For these reasons fixed ballast in the form of water channeling is less

-is less favorable to me.
+favorable to me.

 This picture was taken as the ship was getting closer

-to being cleaned out of the concrete sealer.
+to being rid of the concrete sealer.

 This picture shows how the concrete sealer was removed